toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [OnionShare](https://onionshare.org/) - "An open source tool that lets you securely and anonymously share a file of any size."
 * [osync](http://www.netpower.fr/osync) - A robust two-way (bidirectional) file sync script based on rsync with fault tolerance, POSIX ACL support, time control and near real-time sync.
 * [pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices.
-* [pbproxy](https://github.com/nikvdp/pbproxy) - Send your clipboard anywhere you can ssh to.
 * [portal](https://github.com/SpatiumPortae/portal) - A quick and easy command-line file transfer utility from any computer to another.
 * [qr-filetransfer](https://github.com/sdushantha/qr-filetransfer) - Transfer files over Wi-Fi between your computer and your smartphone from the terminal.
 * [qrcp](https://www.linuxuprising.com/2020/07/qrcp-transfer-files-between-desktop-and.html) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.